epicchainlabs/epicchain-spec/README.md

 ## How to Contribute

-If you have expertise in NeoFS technology and are interested in contributing to the documentation, you are welcome to submit a Pull Request with your proposed changes.
+If you have expertise in epicchain technology and are interested in contributing to the documentation, you are welcome to submit a Pull Request with your proposed changes.

 Our initial goal is to develop a comprehensive and broad version of the document.
 Future revisions and polishing will enhance the document's quality and detail.